john-cd/rust_howto/bk/src/language/iterators.md

 [![Rust by example - iterators][book~rust-by-example~iterators~badge]][book~rust-by-example~iterators]{{hi:Iterators}}

 Iterators allow you to process a sequence of items.
-An iterator is any type that implements the `Iterator` trait.
+An iterator is any type that implements the [`Iterator`](https://doc.rust-lang.org/std/iter/trait.Iterator.html)↗{{hi:std::iter::Iterator}} trait.
 This trait requires only one required method: `next()`.
 Iterators are lazy, meaning they don't do any work until you ask for the next item (via `next()`).

 ```rust,noplayground
 pub trait Iterator {